apmilen/standard-ico/README.md

 #### postpone

 This function can be used to delay the start and end time of the sale.
-It can only be called by the sale's owner (usually whoever deployed the contract or whoever they set the owner to) before the sale has started.
+It can only be called by the sale's owner (i.e. whoever deployed the contract or whoever they set the owner to) before the sale has started.

 `function postpone(uint startTime_) public auth`